clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 directories in your mix workspace and adds their paths to the generated :file:`builder.conf`.
 If the configuration file already exists, you must add the paths manually.
-For more information on using these directories or setting them up manually, see `Create or locate RPMs for the mix`_.
+For more information on using these directories or setting them up manually, see `Create RPMs for the mix`_.

 If all upstream |CL| bundles will be part of the mix, you can easily add them all during initialization with the optional *--all-upstream* flag.
 For